tatecn/tatecn.github.io/_posts/2024-12-20-use-the-logstash-jdbc-input-plugin-to-ingest-data-into-aws-opensearch.md

 date: 2024-12-20 19:06:00 +0800
 categories: [AWS, OpenSearch]
 tags: [logstash,jdbc input plugin,logstash-output-opensearch]
-description: How to index document for geo_shape field using logstash jdbc input.
+description: How to index a document for a geo_shape field using the Logstash JDBC input when encountering an "expected word but found '{'" exception.
 ---

 ## 0. Background